 Keith Yandell is Julius R. Weinberg Professor at the University of Wisconsin--Madison, teaching philosophy of religion and history of modern philosophy.
 He is the author of The Epistemology of Religious Experience (Cambridge, 1994), Philosophy of Religion (Routledge, 1999) and The Soul (Ashgate, forthcoming).

-Harold Netland is associate professor of philosophy of religion and intercultural studies at Trinity Evangelical Divinity School in Deerfield, Illinois.
+Netland is professor of philosophy of religion and intercultural studies at Trinity Evangelical Divinity School in Deerfield, Illinois.
 He has spent much of his professional life in Japan.
-His other books include Dissonant Voices: Religious Pluralism and the Question of Truth (Eerdmans, 1991).
+His other books include Dissonant Voices: Religious Pluralism and the Question of Truth.

 This is an exceptional book for at least two reasons.
 First, it succeeds in summarizing the entire sweep of Buddhism's historical development.
 Second, the authors manage to give readers an accurate summary of basic Buddhist teachings.
 An honest book all the way around.
 Highly recommended.